Souheil-b/Math_Projects/README.md

 # Project :

   **101pong :**
     The goal of this project is to work on a 3D version of this game (or of the Breakoutgame. . . ).
-Only one paddle will be considered, located in the(Oxy) plane (which is defined by the equationz= 0).
+Only one paddle will be considered, located in the (Oxy) plane (which is defined by the equation z= 0).

   **109titration :**
    To find the concentration of preservative in the soda, the volume of added titrant at theequivalence point(ie at the middle of the pH-jump) must be read.
 There are two main approaches to do so: <br/>